neyney10/Visualization-of-GQUIC-features/README.md

 Open the "HTML table to csv extractor" and insert there as URL the "fields website" to make it generate a CSV file, download the contents into CSV.

 ### Step 2: Transform the fields to acceptable Wireshark's preferences format.
-Run the script found in the jupyer notebook in that directory "csv2wireshark-columns".
+Run the script found in the jupyter notebook in that directory "csv2wireshark-columns".

 *Note: Don't forget to update the filename's path in this script to process the correct file - which is the file downloaded as CSV in previous step.*